 Peaks Island / Michele

-Sometime after visiting Savannah and meeting Michele (whose large format work is gorgeous, and currently only on Instagram @peach.miche), Michele left her job, bought a van, and started wandering around the country.
+Sometime after visiting Savannah and meeting Michele (@peach.miche, whose large format work is gorgeous, and has been featured on BOOOOOOOM), Michele left her job, bought a van, and started wandering around the country.

 In August 2021, she arrived in Portland for a few days, and I tried my best to give her a memorable trip.

 Since Michele eagerly snuck me into an abandoned factory in Savannah, I felt the least I could do to reciprocate was to bring her to Battery Steele, an abandoned bunker tucked out of the way, but open to the public.
 I took a Wednesday off from my job and we walked to the pier to make the trip to Peaks Island, a local island community off the coast of Portland where the abandoned military fortification is located.

 The ferry to the islands was only a little over $7 for a round-trip ticket, but still in the midst of a global pandemic, even with our vaccinations, it was a little unnerving to see how busy it was with tourist traffic in Portland’s Old Port district.
 The line for the ferry was a lot longer than I expected, and packing onto a crowded ferry, even in the open breeze of the upper deck, had me on edge.

 My nerves subsided a bit when we departed.
 I don’t have the opportunity to spend much time on the water, so riding a ferry is a fun treat for me.
 I tried to give Michele an ad-hoc tour as Portland’s skyline became clearer from the water and we neared Fort Gorges, and tried to get a few quick frames on the ferry of the passengers around me.